WH-Zhou/WH-Zhou.github.io/_pages/about.md

 Research Goals
 ------

-* Short-term goal: to understand small body dynamics in the solar sytem and contribute to people's understanding of exoplanetary system based on our knowledge of solar system objects.
+* Short-term goal: To enhance our understanding of small body dynamics within the solar system and apply this knowledge to improve our comprehension of exoplanetary systems.

-* Long-term goal: to understand planetary formation and everthing in planetary science!
+* Long-term goal: understand the planetary system evolution.

 My research
 -----

- * [Solar system objects](https://wh-zhou.github.io/solar_system): the Binary Yarkovsky effect, the Crater-induced YORP effect and long-term rotational evolution of main belt asteroids;
+ * [Solar system objects](https://wh-zhou.github.io/solar_system): the Binary Yarkovsky effect, the Crater-induced YORP effect, and the long-term evolution of binary asteroids and asteroid groups.

  * [Extrasolar system objects](https://wh-zhou.github.io/extrasolar_system/): white dwarf pollution, interstellar objects.